notifyme-app/notifyme-webpages/README.md

 ### Start Server

-A dev server can be started with `hugo server`
+A dev server can be started with `hugo --config config.toml,config_qrgenerator server`

 ### Build Site

-The site can be build with the command `hugo`.
+The site can be build with the command `hugo --config config.toml,config_qrgenerator`.
 The static files are placed in the `public/` folder.

 ### Getting the translations